programminghistorian/ph-submissions/lessons/collaborative-blog-with-jekyll-github.md

 The "Building a static website with Jekyll and GitHub Pages" lesson taught scholars how to create an entirely free, easy-to-maintain, preservation-friendly, secure website over which they'd have full control, such as a scholarly blog, project website, or online portfolio.
 In this second lesson, we provide novice-friendly instructions on how to turn that basic Jekyll website into an active, community-authored blog with a system for reviewing writing and other site changes before moving them to the visible website[^1].

-The tutorial will cover creating and editing blog posts on your site, and creating and integrating author information for sites supporting multiple authors.
+The tutorial is divided into two parts: some initial, one-time steps, and the steps you'll follow each time you want to author or edit the site.
+This lesson will cover creating and editing blog posts on your site, and creating and integrating author information for sites supporting multiple authors.
 We also offer practical advice for the challenges this sort of set-up offers for community authorship as well as questions you should consider before undertaking this sort of workflow.
 If you have an existing blog you're hoping to migrate to Jekyll, we briefly advise on this process [near the end of this lesson](#moving-an-existing-website-to-Jekyll), but do not cover this topic in depth.

 You may be able to follow this lesson using any kind of computer plus monitor and keyboard, but this lesson is written from a Mac perspective and does not cover some specifics of Windows and Linux use.
 You'll also need a steady internet connection that can support downloading software.
 This lesson was written for and tested against